+I used to hike just about every weekend, year-round.
 I love getting out into nature and seeing the beauty of God's creation.
 I love waterfalls, streams, redwoods, vistas, flowers and sunsets, so my hike favorites reflect that.
-Click on the thumbnails to see bigger pictures or go to the full-sized version, which has bigger pics.

 Here are just a few of my favorite local hikes.
 Click on the name of the hike to go to the wonderful Bay Area Hiker site for more details on that hike.

 A 12-mile loop goes to Berry Falls and on upstream to three other equally beautiful falls.
 I love this hike for the redwoods, creeks and waterfalls.
 There is a great platform at Berry Falls that makes an idea lunch spot.
 Note that the Bay Area hiker description is from the beach, whereas I prefer to hike from park headquarters.

 This unit of Henry Cowell State Park is a far cry from the main park.
 It is secluded, shady and centers around a year-round creek in a canyon with lots of trees -- conifers and desiduous -- both fallen and standing.
 The main trail meanders along Fall Creek.
 Unfortunately, the tree in the first picture no longer falls across the creek.
 They removed it to improve access.
 Fallen logs make lovely little waterfalls and bucolic views like these are common.